 Consulting primarily involves an expert-opinion, that comes up with answers or solutions to certain problems / obstacles.
 It tends to be externally focused.
 Medical consultations work on the same premise, offering an expert opinion, diagnosis, treatment and/or cure of illness.

-Coaching uses insights and techniques derived from psychology, integral coaching, embodied intelligence and even medicine.
+Coaching at Original Intent uses insights and techniques derived from psychology, Integral coaching, the Enneagram, embodied intelligence and medicine.

 The aim is to facilitate integration of emotions, physical, mental and relationship spheres.